-When was the last time your reviewed your Twitter bio?
-Those 160 characters that accompany your profile can be a powerful relationship building tool.
+When was the last time you reviewed your Twitter bio?
+Those 160 characters that accompany your profile can be a powerful relationship-building tool.

-When we network offline we get to know people, discover their interests, hear about their family, hobbies and what makes them tick.
-These are the keys to building lasting business relationships with customers, suppliers and people who will refer you.
+Think about it … When you network offline, you get to know people better.
+You discover their interests and hear about their family, their hobbies, and what makes them tick.
+By building these relationships, you get the confidence to do business and refer business.

-Sharing your interests in your Twitter bio will provide a hook for conversations to be built on.
-I love it when I find someone new on Twitter that shares their hobbies or interests, it makes it easier for me to chat and find common ground.
+By sharing your interests in your Twitter bio, you are hooking people into a conversation.
+I love it when I find someone new on Twitter that shares their hobbies or interests.
+It makes it easier for me to chat and find common ground.

-Most of my tweets will be about social media marketing but occasionally my other interests shine through.
-It works too.
-Look at some of the stuff followers have sent me.
+Most of my tweets are about digital marketing, but occasionally my other interests shine through.

 My love of cats has also allowed me to start conversations that have led to business.
 Never underestimate the power of cats!

 It’s not just me that adds interests.
 I love this bio from restauranter Jess Murphy.
 This is the main account for her restaurant, and it tells me straight away that she’s obsessed with food and has good taste in music.